Superconductor-Insulator Transition and Fermi-Bose Crossovers: Appendix D: Pairing Susceptibility and Mean-Field Theory

 If one attempts to choose $\mu$ to make $E_e=E_h$, one finds that $\omega_{e_2} \neq \omega_{h_2}$.
 This $\mu(t)$ trajectory exits through the side of the lobe rather than the tip of the lobe, representing a density-tuned transition rather than a hopping-tuned one.

 {\bf Strengths and Limitations of MFT:} MFT allows us to track the behavior of many quantities (see Fig.~2 in the text) that are intuitively meaningful, but not accessible in DQMC or other methods.
-For fixed $U$ and varying $t$, MFT gives a good idea of the general behavior of these quantities.
+For fixed, small $|U|$ and varying $t$, MFT gives a good idea of the general behavior of various observables.
+Specifically, we can understand the insulator-to-SC transition at fixed, small $U$, where a change in the band-structure (reduction in band gap) causes $\chi_0$ to increase beyond $1/\abs{U}$ and precipitates a pairing instability.

+However, MFT gives unreliable results as a function of $|U|$, particularly at large $|U|$.
+We see this most clearly from a comparison of the MFT phase diagram Fig.~\ref{SchematicPhaseDiagramMFT-U-t} with the phase diagram of Fig.~\ref{PhaseDiagram}(a), which incorporates strong coupling and DQMC inputs, namely the existence of a SIT at non-zero value of $t/t_\perp$ at intermediate and large values of $|U|$.
+Even at weak coupling, the MFT phase boundary $\abs{U}_c (t)$ for the SIT is a decreasing function of $t$, whereas atomic limit and DQMC results suggest that it is an increasing function as shown in Fig.~\ref{PhaseDiagram}(a).

 In MFT the interaction is decoupled exclusively in terms of the order parameter.
-Hence MFT fails to capture important correlations in the insulating state.
-In the atomic limit ($t=0$), as $\abs{U}$ increases, the ground state wavefunction adjusts itself to take advantage of the attraction to produce a binding energy.
+Hence it fails to capture important correlations in the insulating state.
+In the atomic limit ($t=0$), as $\abs{U}$ increases, the ground state wave-function adjusts itself to take advantage of the attraction to produce a binding energy.
 There is no superfluid state at $t=0$ (as would have been predicted by MFT).
-Compare Fig.~\ref{SchematicPhaseDiagramMFT-U-t} and Fig.~\ref{PhaseDiagram}(a).
-MFT gives bad results as a function of $U$.

-In MFT, the insulator-superfluid boundary $\abs{U} (t)$ is a decreasing function, whereas atomic limit and DQMC results suggest that it is an increasing function as shown in Fig.~\ref{PhaseDiagram}(a).
-Thus we can no longer think of the insulator-SC transition as due to a pairing instability triggered by increasing $\abs{U}$.
-Nevertheless, we can still understand the insulator-SC transition at fixed $U$, where a change in bandstructure (e.g., reduction in band gap) that causes $\chi_0$ to increase beyond $1/\abs{U}$ and precipitates a pairing instability.
+In fact the spurious MFT phase transition as a function of $|U|$ in Fig.~\ref{SchematicPhaseDiagramMFT-U-t} is actually akin to the Fermi-to-Bose crossover in the insulating state in Fig.~\ref{PhaseDiagram}(a).